Spomky-Labs/jose/doc/object/jwkset.md

     * `$jwkset[$index];`: Return the key at the index `$index`
     * `unset($jwkset[$index]);`: Remove the key at the index `$index`

-This library provides a class that implements this interface: `Jose\Object\JWKSet`.

 Example:

 ```php